-At San Francisco Bay, in direct neighborhood to the new basketball stadium, the transportation network company UBER has started building its new company headquarters, composed of two office buildings for a total of up to 3,000 employees.
+At San Francisco Bay, the transportation network company UBER has built its company headquarters, composed of two office buildings for a total of up to 3,000 employees.
 The glass architecture aims to reflect UBER's open corporate culture.

 Get in contact with us to know more about the project